-In connection with the terms of our corporate headquarters lease agreement, a letter of credit in the amount of \$1,250 was issued to the landlord in October 2015.
-The letter of credit is renewed annually and remains outstanding as of December 31, 2019.
+Our corporate headquarters lease agreement requires a \$1,250 letter of credit which renews annually and remains outstanding as of December 31, 2020.

 Uses of liquidity and capital resources.
-Our future capital requirements depend on a number of factors, including the rate of market acceptance of our current and future products; the resources we devote to developing and supporting our products; future expenses to expand and support our sales and marketing efforts; costs relating to changes in regulatory policies or laws that affect our operations and costs of filings; costs associated with clinical trials and securing regulatory approval for new products; costs associated with acquiring and integrating businesses; costs associated with prosecuting, defending and enforcing our intellectual property rights; payments made for acquisition-related earnouts; costs to expand our facilities to support continued growth; and possible future acquisitions and joint ventures.
-Global economic turmoil may adversely impact our revenue, access to the capital markets or future demand for our products.
+Our future capital requirements depend on a number of factors, including market acceptance of our current and future products; the resources we devote to developing and supporting our products; future expenses to expand and support our sales and marketing efforts; costs relating to changes in regulatory policies or laws that affect our operations and cost of filings; costs associated with clinical trials and securing regulatory approval for new products; costs associated with acquiring and integrating businesses; costs associated with prosecuting, defending and enforcing our intellectual property rights; and possible acquisitions and joint ventures.
+Global economic turmoil, including the impact of the COVID-19 pandemic, has evolved rapidly over the past year and may continue to adversely impact our revenue, thus having an adverse impact on our operating results and financial condition.
+We continue to evaluate additional measures to maintain financial flexibility, and we will continue to closely monitor our liquidity and capital resources through the disruption caused by COVID-19.

-We have on file with the SEC a shelf registration statement which allows us to sell any combination of senior or subordinated debt securities, common stock, preferred stock, warrants, depositary shares and units in one or more offerings should we choose to do so in the future.
+We have on file with the SEC a shelf registration statement which allows us to sell any combination of senior or subordinated debt securities, common stock, preferred stock, warrants, depository shares and units in one or more offerings should we choose to do so in the future.
 We expect to maintain the effectiveness of this shelf registration statement for the foreseeable future.
+In May 2020, we completed a public offering of 4,574 shares of our common stock, and received net proceeds of \$188,958 after underwriting discounts and commissions and offering costs.

 We believe that our current cash, cash equivalents and investments, along with the cash we expect to generate or use for operations or access via our term loan and revolving line of credit, will be sufficient to meet our anticipated cash needs for working capital and capital expenditures for at least the next twelve months.
-The nContact transaction provides for contingent consideration to be paid upon attaining specified regulatory approvals before January 2021.
 The SentreHEART acquisition provides for contingent consideration to be paid upon PMA approval before December 2023 and CPT reimbursement before December 2026.
-Subject to the terms and conditions of the nContact and SentreHEART merger agreements, such contingent consideration will be paid in AtriCure common stock and cash, up to a specified maximum number of shares.
-Over the next twelve months, we do not expect our cash requirements to include significant payments of contingent consideration based on terms of the respective acquisition agreements and progress towards achievement of the related milestones.
-See the heading "Legal" in Note 12 for a description of an earnout objection statement received from the nContact shareholder representative.
+Subject to the terms and conditions of the SentreHEART merger agreement, such contingent consideration will be paid in AtriCure common stock and cash, up to a specified maximum number of shares.
+Over the next twelve months, we do not expect our cash requirements to include significant payments of contingent consideration based on terms of the acquisition agreement and progress towards achievement of the related milestones.